folio-org/okapi/doc/security.md

 permissions between the modules.
 This JWT will be forgotten once Okapi has processed the request.

 Is this a security risk?
-No it is not, that temporary JWT does not give any permissions.
+No it is not: that temporary JWT does not give any permissions.
 The caller may choose to omit the JWT when making any request, but that will not help anything.
 Either the request does not require any permissions, in which case it is all right to call it without a JWT.
 Or the request does